Configure a Custom Domain Name for Your Load Balancer

 To access the website on your back-end instances, you paste this DNS name into the address field

 of a web browser.
-However, this DNS name is not easy for your customers to member and use.
+However, this DNS name is not easy for your customers to remember and use.

 If you'd prefer to use a friendly DNS name for your load balancer, such as